 Menu Description: "Breaded chicken breast tossed in spicy wing sauce.
 Served with cool bleu cheese dressing."

-This clone re-creates the piquant flavor of traditional Buffalo chicken wings, but the bones and skin are left back in Buffalo.
+My Chili's Boneless Buffalo Wings recipe re-creates the piquant flavor of traditional Buffalo chicken wings, but the bones and skin are left back in Buffalo.
 That's because these "wings" are actually nuggets sliced from chicken breast fillets, then breaded and fried, and smothered with the same type of spicy wing sauce used on traditional wings.
 If you like the flavor of Buffalo wings, but wish you could use a fork, your spicy dreams have come true.
-Serve these up with some celery sticks and bleu cheese dressing on the side for dipping.
+Serve up your copycat Chili's Boneless Buffalo Wings with some celery sticks and bleu cheese dressing on the side for dipping.

 Menu Description: "Chicken breast tenderloins sauteed with bell peppers, roasted garlic and onions in a garlic cream sauce over angel hair."